 One of the main causes of this increase of type 2 diabetes in children is obesity, which contributes to both insulin resistance and cardiovascular conditions.
 Since the 1970s, the rate of obesity in children has more than tripled.
 Many attribute this to an increasingly sedentary lifestyle, as well as poor nutritional choices.

-Often diet, exercise and lifestyle changes can help children manage diabetes or prevent it from developing, but sometimes medications may be needed as well.
+Often diet, exercise and lifestyle changes can help children manage diabetes, but sometimes medications may be needed as well.

 Goals of Managing Diabetes in Children

 Managing diabetes in children involves several goals: